George Kessler: First job and Merriam Park

 In October 1881, the Kessler family returned to New York.
-From January 1882 through March, Kessler sent four letters to Frederick Law Olmsted.
+From January to March 1882, Kessler sent four letters to Frederick Law Olmsted.
 The January 22 letter is the first record of his attempt to begin work in the United States.
 In the letter Kessler wrote of his studies and travel in Europe and wondered about an arboretum job at Boston's Arnold Arboretum.
 In the February 15 letter, Kessler wrote that he was "certain of a situation in Central Park" and of an offer of a partnership with a florist in Woodlawn.
-"Since November", Kessler wrote, "I have been in the employ of A. LeMoult 172 and 174 Bowery, having charge of his greenhouse, seed and grass stock.
+He wrote, "Since November, I have been in the employ of A. LeMoult 172 and 174 Bowery, having charge of his greenhouse, seed, and grass stock.
 Decoration of concert halls were also mostly in my care."
 Kessler also sent drawings.

 Olmsted responded in March and urged Kessler "to be ambitious to be master in higher fields" than pleasure grounds and home gardens.
 Also Olmsted encouraged Kessler to educate himself about nature through reading, reflection, and excursions, and to aim to free himself from German associations in order to expand his capabilities and to not limit his influence and opportunities.
-A recommended reading list of book was included.
+A recommended reading list of books was included.
 Olmsted concluded by writing that the Kansas City, Fort Scott, and Gulf Railway Company might be in need of a man to take charge of a public picnic or excursion ground.
 He told Kessler that the railroad's president, H.H.
 Hunniwell, would be in New York, and that Olmsted had given him Kessler's address.